Ohme Home Pro review

 Summary

-That means the Home Pro should certainly be on your shortlist of chargers to buy alongside the Easee One and Simpson and Partners Home 7.
+That means the Home Pro should certainly be on your shortlist of chargers to buy alongside the Easee One.

 Is the Ohme Home Pro for you?